How COPD Progresses

 As the disease progresses, the symptoms worsen and lung function continues to decline.
 In stage 2 of the disease, a patient will see their pulmonary function test results worsen.
 They will also notice the additional symptom of chest tightness.
 Also, the addition of long-acting bronchodilators are used for treatment.
 Long-acting bronchodilators don’t offer immediate relief like short-acting, however, they help make it easier to breathe over longer periods of time.

 Stage 3 COPD is similar to the previous stage with more severe symptoms.
 In stage 3 the patient will experience an even further decrease in lung function.
 Also, sufferers may also notice unintended weight loss and frequent respiratory infections.
 Additional treatment options typically include prescription daily medications and participation in a pulmonary rehabilitation class.

 Stage 4 COPD

 The final stage, or end stage, of the disease is COPD Stage 4.
 In this stage, people can expect to see lung function drop to nearly 30 percent.
 Supplemental oxygen is typically a definite fixture for the rest of the patient’s life, as many drop below 90 percent oxygen saturation rates in their blood stream.
 Stage 4 COPD is commonly when patients seek more advanced treatment options like surgery or even lung transplants.
-Alternative treatment options are also available in the form of stem cell therapy.
-Some innovative companies are utilizing the stem cells in the patient’s blood, fat or bone marrow to promote healing.
+Alternative treatment options are also available in the form of cellular therapy.
+Some innovative companies are utilizing the cells in the patient’s blood, fat or bone marrow to promote healing.
 Although this treatment option is not a cure, it can greatly increase a person’s quality of life.